tamarakaufler/dynamodb-count/README.md

 # IMPLEMENTATION

+The plan was to provide an implementation in the form of one file, that could be downloaded and, after setting up the AWS credentials, could be used as is.

+Originally I was going to use Go and build the relevant binary for my colleague's OS.
+However Go was not a supported programming language in our company, so I opted for Javascript, with the plan to add a Go implementation after I provide my colleague with the tool he needed.

 ## Javascript

 * AWS javascript aws-sdk library provided the javascript client to connect and do the search of the table